Melania Trump sees herself as a victim after the Capitol storm: Your statement then raises completely new questions

 Melania Trump: Statement after Capitol storm lets look deep – “disappointed and depressed”

 First report from January 11, 2021: Washington, DC – Well, five days after the violence at the Storming the Capitol, reports Melania Trump to speak.
-She is breaking the silence that has so far surrounded her about the events.
+In doing so, she breaks the silence that has surrounded her about the events.
 “I am disappointed and discouraged about what happened last week,” the statement said.
 In it she also expresses her condolences for the families of those related to the Storming the Capitol perished.
 She names the five dead.
 Including the Capitol cop Howard Liebengoodwho committed suicide * a few days after the act of violence in the Capitol.

 Saddened to hear of Capitol Police Officer Howard Liebengood’s passing.
 My thoughts are with his family, friends, and colleagues.
 I’m grateful for officers like Howard who risk their safety for others at the US Capitol.